 What will you do with the grant funding?
 How will you manage the project and risks effectively?
+You should consider the following in your answer:

-- Your project's main work packages, who leads them and the tasks associated with each • A list of outputs of the project in terms of specific deliverables, ideally per work package • The project risks and how you will mitigate them

-- Describe what the funding will be spent on, referring to costs for main work package • Your freedom to operate, for example, patents, Intellectual Property
+- Your project's main work packages, who leads them and the tasks associated with each - · A list of outputs of the project in terms of specific deliverables, ideally per work package - The project risks and how you will mitigate them - Describe what the funding will be spent on, referring to costs for main work package - · Your freedom to operate, for example, patents, Intellectual Property